 I decided to attend two different schools for a couple of reasons.
-Firstly, I was having difficulty narrowing down the area I wanted to visit, so visiting two schools allowed me to spread my vacation time over two regions (Northern Tuscany and Umbria).
+Firstly, I was having difficulty narrowing down the area I wanted to visit.
+Visiting two schools allowed me to spread my vacation time over two regions (Northern Tuscany and Umbria).
 Secondly, out of curiosity, I wanted to see how different the two experiences would be.

 La Lingua La Vita Language School

-Todi as a town to learn Italian
+Todi as a place to learn Italian

 Communication with the school prior to arrival

 A week prior to my arrival in Todi, I received an email from the school asking me if I’d paid for the course.
 By this time, it was too late to send a money transfer and seeing as I was already in Italy, I asked if I could pay in cash on arrival.
-While waiting for a response, I was worried that I wouldn’t be able to attend the school and seeing I was already in Italy at the time, I was starting to think of back up plans.
-My question regarding my cash payment wasn’t answered but I was provided with the name of the person who was renting me her apartment and was asked for my arrival time in Todi so that she could pick me up.
+While waiting for a response, I was worried that I wouldn’t be able to attend the school and I starting to think of back up plans.
+My email asking about my cash payment was never answered but I was emailed the name of my host.
+The apartment owner was asking for my arrival time in Todi so that she could pick me up.
 Assuming this all meant my missed payment was ok, I made my way to Todi!

-If you’re arriving in Todi by train, make sure your accommodation provides a collection service, you know the bus times or have a phone and can call for a taxi.
+If you’re arriving in Todi by train, either make sure your accommodation provides a collection service, you know the bus times or have a phone and can call for a taxi.
 You would not want to make the 2.5km walk into town, especially with any amount of luggage.
 You’ll know what I mean, when you get there!
-It’s windy, steep and without sidewalks!
+It’s windy, steep and without sidewalks.